JuliaDiff/ChainRules.jl/docs/src/index.md

 #### `Δx`, `∂x`, `dx`
 ChainRules uses these perhaps atyptically.
-As a notation that is the same across propagators, regardless of direction.
-(Incontrast see `ẋ` and `x̄` below)
+As a notation that is the same across propagators, regardless of direction (incontrast see `ẋ` and `x̄` below).

  - `Δx` is the input to a propagator, (i.e a _seed_ for a _pullback_; or a _perturbation_ for a _pushforward_)
  - `∂x` is the output of a propagator